Fall Festival Supports Veterans

-Nuts and Bolts Benefit Union County American Legion
+Nuts and Bolts benefit UC American Legion

 The Customer Appreciation Day at 33 Hardware was a multi-faceted occasion.
 Owner John Neal arranged for Shaun Abbott, a country and gospel singer from Knoxville, to entertain.
-Shaun is a popular musician all around Knoxville, Gatlinburg, Pigeon Forge, and at the TN Valley Fair.
-Car owners were encouraged to bring their vintage, antique, or other cars to the Customer Appreciation Day, and about 30 vehicles were on display to look at and admire.
+Shaun is a popular musician all around Knoxville, Gatlinburg, Pigeon Forge and at the TN Valley Fair.
+Car owners were encouraged to bring their vintage, antique or other cars to the Customer Appreciation Day, and about 30 vehicles were on display to look at and admire.

 Thank you, Union County !